yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 required information for the analysis.
-The following is an example of the "translation" that converts the business requirements for retrieving product-related information by using a pre-defined data model - without loss of generity, here the data model is assumed to the be simplest that describes the entities of *client*, *product*, and *transaction* in the business domain of interest.
+The following is an example of the "translation" that converts the business requirements for retrieving product-related information by using a pre-defined data model - without loss of generality, here the data model is assumed to the be simplest that describes the entities of *client*, *product*, and *transaction* in the business domain of interest.